ac-freeman/acfreeman.github.io/_pages/index.md

 ## Andrew C. Freeman, computer science researcher and educator

-I'm a Computer Science PhD student at the University of North Carolina at Chapel Hill.
+I'm a Computer Science PhD candidate at the University of North Carolina at Chapel Hill.
 Before that, I got a B.S. in Computer Science and Mathematics from Samford University in Birmingham, Alabama.
 And before that, I grew up near Dallas, Texas.

 My research focuses on multimedia systems.
 I'm exploring asynchronous event representations for video, event compression, and event applications.

-Upon graduation, I plan to begin an academic career at a university.
+In August 2024, I will join the faculty of Baylor University as an Assistant Professor of Computer Science.

 This site was built on Jekyll with the <a href="https://github.com/ronv/ultra">Ultra</a> theme, hosted on GitHub Pages.